School code: 3962

 The capstone course of the Honors College.
-Students work with faculty mentor and faculty/student committee to research, write, present, and defend a thesis developed during undergraduate studies.
+Students work with a faculty mentor and faculty/student committee to research, write, present, and defend a thesis developed during undergraduate studies.
 An "I" grade is assigned if student does not complete the thesis in the semester of enrollment.
-Prerequisite: HON 359 Honors Seminar I.
+This course includes a significant writing component.
+Prerequisite: HON 359 Honors Seminar.

 Isabel Harris, a senior mathematics major at Freed-Hardeman University, has been awarded an H.Y.
 Benedict Fellowship by the national college honor society...